ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 Parametricity
 -------------

 One obvious use for such polymorphism is to write code once, and use it at different types.
-But there is another great advantage of polymorphic functions, even if we only ever intend to instantiate the type variables with the same type, and that is reasoning by *parametricity*.
+But there is another great advantage of polymorphic functions, even if we only ever intend to instantiate the type variables with the same type, and that is reasoning by parametricity.

 In a function with a polymorphic type like `twice` there is not a lot we can do with the parameters.
 Sure, we can apply `f` to `x`, and maybe apply `f` more than once.
 But that is just about all we can do: Because `x` can have an arbitrary type, we cannot do arithmetic with it, we cannot print it, we cannot even compare it to other values of type `x`.